 The usage is fairly basic.
 One can list the content, add content, and remove content.
 DRAGONS will retrieve content from the database.
+If the "store" flag is set, DRAGONS will also automatically add content to the database.

-In DRAGONS version 3.0 and older, DRAGONS cannot add content automatically, the user needs to add the processed calibrations to the database.
+Warning: In DRAGONS version 3.0 and older, DRAGONS cannot add content automatically, the user must add the processed calibrations to the database with an explicit caldb add.